fernando-valente/FVGetApp/README.md

 dot in the beginning of the argument(i.e. pass @"png" instead of @".png").

-Methods for setting the default application for a protocol, MIME type or extension will always return a BOOL value indicating if it was possible to change the default application.
+The methods to set the default application for a protocol, MIME type or extension will always return a BOOL value indicating if it was possible to change the default application.
 In normal circumstances, it will return a YES value.
 These methods include: